 Does every player in a lobby need Legion Expansion installed?

 No, players will receive all the files they need upon joining a lobby.
 We still recommend that you install the mod in advance though to speed up the joining process.
-Once downloaded the files are cached and will only need downloading again if an update has been released.

 Why do lobbies take longer to load?